Region: Northern Palm Beach County

 Public Use Facilities:

-This site does not have designated hiking trails.
-However, the site is open for hiking, photography, wildlife viewing, and other passive recreational activities.
+Site facilities include accessible nature trails, a boardwalk, a fishing pier, covered observation platforms, natural-surface hiking trails, and educational kiosks.
 Parking is available at the north end of Jupiter Community Park and a pedestrian bridge allows access into the natural area.
-There is also an information kiosk.
 Restroom facilities and drinking water are available in Jupiter Community Park.
 Equestrian activities are not allowed on this site.